-- An adverse event is a patient safety event that resulted in harm to a patient. - A no-harm event is a patient safety event that reaches the patient but does not cause harm. - A close call (or "near miss" or "good catch") is a patient safety event that did not reach the patient. - A hazardous (or "unsafe") condition(s) is a circumstance (other than a patient's own disease process or condition) that increases the probability of an adverse event.
+- An adverse event is a patient safety event that resulted in harm to a patient. - A no-harm event is a patient safety event that reaches the patient but does not cause harm. - A close call (or "good catch") is a patient safety event that did not reach the patient. - A hazardous (or "unsafe") condition(s) is a circumstance (other than a patient's own disease process or condition) that increases the probability of an adverse event.

-The hospital determines how it will respond to patient safety events that do not meet The Joint Commission's definition of sentinel event.
+The hospital determines how it will respond to patient safety events that do not meet the Joint Commission's definition of sentinel event.
 Adverse events shall prompt notification of hospital leaders, investigation, and corrective actions, in accordance with the hospital's process for responding to patient safety events that do not meet the definition of sentinel event.
 An adverse event may or may not result from an error.

 No-harm events, close calls, and hazardous conditions are tracked and used as opportunities to prevent harm, in accordance with the hospital's process for responding to patient safety events that do not meet the definition of sentinel event.
-(See also Leadership [LD] Standard LD.04.04.05, element of performance [EP] 3, which states: The scope of the safety program includes the full range of safety issues, from potential or no-harm errors [sometimes referred to as near misses, close calls, or good catches] to hazardous conditions and sentinel events.)
+(See also Leadership [LD] Standard LD.03.09.01, element of performance [EP] 1, which states: The scope of the safety program includes the full range of safety issues, from potential or no-harm errors (sometimes referred to as close calls ["near misses"] or good catches) to hazardous conditions and sentinel events.
+Such opportunities could include comprehensive analysis, risk identification, and corrective action implementation and sustainment.